EvictionLab/eviction-lab-website/content/eviction-tracking/get-the-data.md

   > Peter Hepburn, Renee Louis, and Matthew Desmond.
 Eviction Tracking System: Version 1.0.
 Princeton: Princeton University, 2020.[www.evictionlab.org](http://www.evictionlab.org/).

-  Scroll below the data table to find code samples for using the data in your own applications.
-Please submit additional examples!
+  Scroll below the data table to find code samples for using the data in your own applications.<sup>1</sup> Please submit additional examples!

+  1. Boston eviction filing data has a disproportionate number of sealed/missing-tract cases in recent months.
+Values of filings by tract may be underestimates.
 headers:
   siteheader: Site
   baselineheader: Baseline Years